ahojszyk/German-Credit-Card-Classification/README.md

 ## Methodology

-To evaluate the performance of different classification approaches on the German Credit dataset, we performed a comprehensive comparison involving multiple steps:
+To evaluate the performance of different classification approaches on the German Credit dataset, I performed a comprehensive comparison involving multiple steps:

 ### 1. Feature Selection and Subsets

-We applied different feature selection techniques tailored to each classification method to create distinct subsets of features.
+I applied different feature selection techniques tailored to each classification method to create distinct subsets of features.
 This involved the following strategies:

 - **Logistic Regression:**
   - **Feature Selection Approach:** Selected features based on the model’s coefficients, which indicate the change in the log odds for a one-unit change in the predictor variable.
 Larger absolute values suggest a stronger relationship with the target variable.